root4loot/screener/README.md

 </p>

 ## Tips
 - Use `-nu` or `--no-url` flag to remove the URL from the image.
-- Use `-su` or `--save-unique` flag to save only unique screenshots
+- Use `-su` or `--save-unique` flag to save only screenshots that are unique.
+-  macOS users can quickly access websites from screenshots: Press `Space` to preview an image, then mouse over the URL imprinted at the bottom.
+You can often click the link directly with `Command` + `Click`.
+If this method doesn't work, open the image in the Preview app to click the URL.

 ## Library Example 📦